rodrigocava/HANAcalcViewHierarchy/README.md

 This simple development generates a graph with all the dependencies of SAP HANA's Calculation View.
 It can be usefull to check dependencies privileges, or simply to check how many views and tables makeup a full structure of information.

 ## Utilization
-  1. Edit the calcViewHierarchy.py file and add your HANA DB information (the varibles at the top, after the imports):
+  1. Edit the calcViewHierarchy.py file and add your HANA DB information (the variables are at the top, after the imports):
     - host
     - port
     - user